 - Warm air holds more moisture than cold air

-- Wet air is actually lighter than dry air (known as Avogadro’s Law)
+- Warm air is actually lighter than cold air (known as Avogadro’s Law)

 Essentially, condensation occurs at night, when the temperature inside a building is warmer than outside.
 Warm, wet air rises and meets the cold roof and cools.
 As it cools, it can’t hold as much moisture.
 That excess moisture ends up as drops of condensation on the roof: Picture a cloud of moisture floating overhead between the rafters.